Logo of Stand Against Racism & Inequality

 We would also encourage you to report hate crime or discrimination to any other relevant organisation, including (but not limited to):

-• your housing association
+• your housing association.

-• your local council
+• your local council.

-• your school, college or university
+• your school, college or university.

-• your workplace or union
+• your workplace or union.

 If you—or someone else—is in immediate danger, always call the police on 999.

-WHAT support will I receive?
+What support will I receive?

-BHC&DS offers a support service for victims of hate crime that is free and confidential.
+BHCDS offers a support service for victims of hate crime that is free and confidential.

 • We can support you to cope with the emotional, physical and mental trauma caused by